 This page is about the legendary clubs that have been located at 29 North Seventh Street at First Ave. in Minneapolis.
 Remember that this site focuses on Twin Cities music through 1974, so the emphasis will be on the Depot and Uncle Sam’s.
 See Chris Riemenschneider’s book First Avenue – Minnesota’s Mainroom for much more information on the history of First Avenue.

 Show ads are from the Minneapolis Star and Tribune, unless otherwise attributed.
-Many more info, reviews, and ads to come!
+Many more info, reviews, and ads to come.
+Please note that the synopses of the reviews are my interpretations of longer articles.

 The present building was dedicated and opened to the public in a ceremony on February 26, 1937.
 The Minneapolis Tribune described it as “one of the finest of its kind and a model of convenience and scientific design.”
 The exterior was made of blue glazed brick with white trim, which were the colors of the Greyhound line.
 The architects were Oscar Lang and Arnold Raugland, and the builder was the James Leck Company.
 The occasion was the subject of a special section of the Tribune, beginning with the full-page graphic below: